-The trek thought arduous, takes you past boulders and flattering flags with inscribed prayers, soaring up to the peaks in reverence giving you the sense that each part of nature is so intricately linked to human endearment.
-Each valley, glacier, pass and forest you pass seems to have its own legend and myth secretly telling you to carry on.
+The trek, though arduous, takes you past boulders and flattering flags with inscribed prayers, soaring up to the peaks in reverence, giving you the sense that each part of nature is so intricately linked to human endearment.
+Each valley, glacier, pass, and forest you pass seems to have its own legend and myth, secretly telling you to carry on.

-The Everest High Pass Circuit Trek begins immediately on your landing at Lukla from where you hike down a twisting trail with boulders and fluttering prayer flags beckoning and welcoming you on to Namache Bazaar the capital town of the Sherpa Community passing the hamlet of Padking.
-Here you get two days to acclimatise to the altitude but not in boredom.
+The Everest High Pass Circuit Trek begins immediately on your landing at Lukla, from where you hike down a twisting trail with boulders and fluttering prayer flags beckoning and welcoming you on to Namache Bazaar, the capital town of the Sherpa Community, passing the hamlet of Padking.
+Here, you have two days to acclimate to the altitude without becoming bored.
 You get to explore the local culture and serenity.

-You first day’s trek is to Devuche and then onto Dingboche.
-Here you need to acclimatise again with a side trip to Chukung Ri (Ri is small peak in the local dialect) used as a summer settlement.
-The next leg of the trek takes you to Lobuche and from there, it is onto Everest Base Camp where one gets to see the awesome height of Mount Everest and the camps of those aspiring to conquer it.
+Your first day’s trek is to Devuche and then on to Dingboche.
+Here you need to acclimatise again with a side trip to Chukung Ri (Ri is a small peak in the local dialect) used as a summer settlement.
+The next leg of the trek takes you to Lobuche and from there, it is onto Everest Base Camp, where one gets to see the awesome height of Mount Everest and the camps of those aspiring to conquer it.
 The following day it is Kalla Pattar and Gokyo ( famous for its five freshwater lakes) via your first pass known as Chola Pass (5420 M).
-Then after this arduous hike, it is all rest with a short trek to Gokyo Ri where you get to view Everest along with five other peaks.
+Then, after this arduous hike, it is all rest with a short trek to Gokyo Ri, where you get to view Everest along with five other peaks.